How to Drone

 - Andy Piper -- Ardupilot developer.

-- Dylan Gorman -- Drone operator.
+- Dylan Gorman -- Drone operator with a mapping focus.

 - Jakub Kadłubaj -- Ardupilot drone builder + operator.